sleepjie/Valanar/Valanar Superdocument.md

 ##### Settlements & Structures
 The Capital City of Vitgaard is Kyovashod, a metropolitan jewel of the Northern realms.
 As the Tsar's seat of power
 ##### Military and Naval Power
-Vitgaard relies mostly on conscription to bolster its ranks, and as such, their tactics are usually based on war of attrition, throwing overwhelming numbers onto the enemy rather than outmanoeuvring them.
+Modern Vitgaard relies mostly on conscription to bolster its ranks, and as such, their tactics are usually based on war of attrition, throwing overwhelming numbers onto the enemy rather than outmanoeuvring them, however, prior to the dissolution of the Old Vitgaardian Empire,

 The vast majority of the peasantry are willing to defend their land with their lives, and as decreed by the Praetorian Edict in 10BR, all have the right to bear arms in the defence of their property, livelihood, and the state itself.